Birdstone

-Birdstone (foaled May 16, 2001, in Kentucky) is an American Thoroughbred racehorse best known for winning the 2004 Belmont Stakes and has become a successful sire.
+Birdstone (foaled May 16, 2001) is an American Thoroughbred racehorse best known for winning the 2004 Belmont Stakes and has become a successful sire.

-On August 28, 2020 Birdstone was pensioned from stud duty to Old Friends Retirement Farm in Georgetown, Kentucky where he will be accessible to his fans from all over the world.
+On August 28, 2020, Birdstone was pensioned from stud duty to Old Friends in Georgetown, Kentucky, where he will be accessible to his fans from all over the world.

 Background

 Owned and bred by Marylou Whitney of Whitney family racing fame, Birdstone was sired by Grindstone, winner of the 1996 Kentucky Derby, who in turn was sired by Unbridled, who won the 1990 Kentucky Derby.
-Unbridled was in turn sired by Fappiano, a son of Mr. Prospector, the ancestor of the vast majority of winners of Triple Crown races in recent years (22 out of the 24 races 1998-2005).
+Unbridled was in turn sired by Fappiano, a son of Mr. Prospector, the ancestor of the vast majority of winners of Triple Crown races in recent years (22 out of the 24 races 1998–2005).

 Birdstone's dam, Dear Birdie, was 2004 Broodmare of the Year, and produced 12 stakes winning foals, including Bird Town (by Cape Town), who won the 2003 Kentucky Oaks.

 Bird Town would later go on to produce graded stakes winner Bird Song (by Unbridled's Song).